luise/mean/README.md

 process.
 Below, we walk through how to deploy your application in the cloud using Quilt.

+If you'd like to learn more about the files in this repository and how they work, scroll to the [How This Works](#how-this-works) section at the end.

 <img src="./images/mean.gif">

 ## Deploying your MEAN stack app with Quilt